Cynthia7979/Cracked/README.md

 [2]I'm not sure if it's good to store a "mob status" in "player status"...
 Maybe we can find a better solution to this problem.
 Recent change: `PlayerStatus` --> `PlayStatus`
+I take the 'original mob instance' as the pre-defined Mob class instance inside another file.
+This file may also include defined Skill class instances, and so on.